Fatoua villosa (Thunb.) Nakai

 Stems - Ascending to erect, to 45 cm, densely and minutely hairy, sometimes becoming nearly glabrous with age.

-Fatoua_villosa_stem.jpg Stem and stipule.
+Fatoua_villosa_stem.jpg Stem and nodes.

 © DETenaglia